Commercial mortgage broker for owner-occupiers and investors

 Three choices change the number.
 A fixed rate buys certainty over a set rate period, where a variable rate or tracker may start lower but moves with the base rate.
 Owner-occupier pricing often beats investment for the same building, and a standard commercial unit prices keener than specialist property.
 Watch the early repayment charge if you may refinance inside the term.
 We quote the mortgage deal that fits.

-Semi-commercial and part-residential premises
+Mixed-use property and part-residential premises

 How underwriting reads your trading accounts